alekskimeu/my-portfolio/data/posts/my-first-ever-hackathon.md

 When we heard about this for the first time, my friends and I brushed it off.
 We were not interested in this for a number of reasons:

 1. We didn't consider ourselves programmers.
 It's worth noting that at that time, we didn't have much focus on programming.
-We were more focussed on computer networking and <b>CISCO</b> technology.
+We were more interested in computer networking and <b>CISCO</b> technologies.
 Therefore, we felt we didn't have what it takes to participate in a programming Hackathon.

 2. We were afraid of embarrassing ourselves in front of 2nd years who were also participating in the Hackathon and who considered us as more informed, more knowledgeable seniors.